 The VBA InStrRev function returns the index position of the first occurrence of a string in a provided string, looking from the right end of the string.
+The return result is the placement of the string looking from the front.

 Use InStr to return the index position of the first occurrence looking from the beginning end of the string (the left).